Alton's Big Houses

 Ashdell

 Ashdell was built for Frederick Crowley by J.H.& E. Dyer in the early 1870s.
 At that time, a footpath ran through the property in front of the house; this was diverted around the back of the house and down a newly built flight of steps, which are still there today.
-A rustic bridge was also built to allow easy access to the Kings Pond area for the family; the bridge was removed shortly after the Great War (First World War).
+A rustic bridge was also built to allow easy access to the Kings Pond area for the family.

 The house came under the control of the NHS in the late 1940s and was renamed The Henry Gauvain Hospital; however, by the early 1960s, the building was deemed surplus to requirements, which led to the building being demolished in 1969 to make way for the Ashdell Park development.